 A Global Community

-the number of giraffes killed every day.
-That’s one every couple of hours.
+The number of giraffes killed every day.
+That’s one every few hours.

 Your gift to the San Diego Zoo Global Wildlife Conservancy sponsors local conservation efforts to affect change across the board, including the rehabilitation, hand-raising, and re-release of orphaned or injured animals.
 Once they’re back in the wild, we watch over them through anti-poaching patrols and aerial surveillance.
 We can’t do it without your help.

 What You Can Do, Right Now

 Give $30 today and provide a week of anti-poaching patrols and the manpower to remove a giraffe snare.